TimothyYW/Rainbow-six-siege-lore/README.md

 ## Bugs

 During coding for games.html when creating the timelines, I put too many content within which causing it to be lagging, in order to fixed it, I moved all the content into eight seperate html.
+In the end, it is discover the reason why its lagging due to the size of the background image, as result the background image size has been reduce and all games content has been put back in page.

 ## Credits